alejandroluisacosta/dashboard-miranda/README.md

-# dashboard-miranda
 MERN application built for Miranda-Hotel employees, which provides them with CRUD functionalities to manage rooms, bookings, users, offers, and more.